North Park Coffee Shop Blames City Construction Project for Slow Business

 Local

-In the past few months, fundraisers and grants have helped the shop keep the lights on, they told NBC7.
+In the past few months, fundraisers and grants have helped the shop keep the lights on, the owners told NBC7.

 For now, they're taking it day by day.